rk-lindsey/al_driver/doc/source/basicmode.rst

 Setting up Step 6
 ------------------------------------------

 Step 6 comprises single point evaluation of configurations selected in step 5 via the user's requested quantum-based reference method.
-In this overview, we will assume the user is employing VASP but additional options are described in `options`_.
+In this overview, we will assume the user is employing VASP but additional options are described in the `ALD Configuration File Options <https://al-driver.readthedocs.io/en/latest/options.html>`_ page.
 To do so, the following must be provided, at a minimum:

 .. code-block :: text